tylerbauereis/tylerbauereis.github.io/index.md

 layout: page
 ---

-I study whether the grid's reliability accounting matches physical reality.

-As the U.S. power system decarbonizes, its bookkeeping questions become its hardest questions: how much should a solar farm, battery, or gas plant count toward keeping the lights on?
-Can new resources actually get through the interconnection queue?
-What does a missing transmission line cost when the weather turns?
-My work empirically audits these systems (capacity accreditation, interconnection queues, and transmission scarcity) using public data from ISOs, EIA, and LBNL.
+I'm an industrial engineer working on the power grid; the largest and most consequential industrial system ever built.

+Every discipline in the IE/OR toolbox has a grid problem waiting for it:
+- Reliability engineering asks how much each power plant, battery, or solar farm should count toward keeping the lights on.
+- Queueing and survival analysis ask why most new projects die waiting in the interconnection process.
+- Decision analysis and optimization ask what a missing transmission line costs, and what the least-cost reliable system looks like.
+My research applies these methods (on public data from the ISOs, EIA, and LBNL) to test whether the grid's planning models match physical reality.

-I'm an incoming M.S. student in Industrial Engineering at Georgia Tech (Economic Decision Analysis), currently an operational excellence consultant working process improvement across manufacturing and distribution.
-Before that: B.S. from the College of Charleston, ASQ Certified Six Sigma Black Belt.
+I'm an incoming M.S. student in Industrial Engineering at Georgia Tech, currently an operational excellence consultant (ASQ Certified Six Sigma Black Belt) working across manufacturing and distribution systems.